ryanjmccall/robond-search-sample-return/code/ryan_mccall_writeup.md

 retrieval.
 Currently, the rover will only approach rocks by chance.
 If I wanted to improve the rover I would think about how to add decision tree cases that move the robot toward the rock samples without hampering previously mentioned performance measures.

+Please see output/roversim_recording.mp4 for a recording of the rover meeting the basic objectives.